 I have had times of missing my normal California summertime routine.
 Tradition is a hard thing to break.
 We have been spending our summers in Orange County for the past 11 years.
 We love everything about our place there and I miss seeing our friends and the white sand beaches.

 Speaking of the white sand, I am not really a lake girl.
 We have been around a lot of lakes lately and they honestly make me miss California.
 Sorry lake folk.
 They are pretty to look at, but boy that lake “sand” can be downright gross.
 I left the downtown Coeur d’Alene beach with a dirty film all over me.
 Ick.

 But, the truth is what you see here on the blog.
-It just all comes with a lot of planning, flexibility and adaptability behind the scenes.
+It just all comes with a lot of planning, flexibility, and adaptability behind the scenes.
 Eight weeks down.
-Twenty some to go.
+Twenty-some to go.
 Gulp.
-Will we make it all the way around the US like we have planned?
+Will we make it all the way around the US as we have planned?
 I think so.
 I hope so.
 God willing.
 But, only time will tell.

 Our Route for the next month

 Niagara Falls, NY